CharlesKitonga/CharlesKitonga/README.md

 ### 👋 Hi there, I'm Charles Kitonga :cowboy_hat_face:

 ### I am a Full Stack Software Developer and data Science enthusiast.
-I am passionate about technologies and love to learn new things.
+I am passionate about web development and love to learn new things.

 🔭 Currently looking for new opportunities.